 We suggest that loan demand/ supply measures should have more impact on loan volumes and margins that capital measures.
 The latter are primarily aimed at ensuring that banks can cope in the event of a systemic crisis by build-up of resilience, not at altering portfolio decisions on earning assets, and hence should have more limited impact on interest margins.
 Indeed, while loan supply/demand measures are focused on changing asset composition, the direct effect of capital measures is on liabilities.
 An intermediate position may be held by general measures such as reserve requirements and liquidity measures which do seek to affect assets, but aim to boost resilience, in common with capital requirements.
-We note that loan demand/supply measures have been shown by the literature cited above (Claessens et al (2013), Andries et al (2022)) to reduce credit growth.
-They have also been found to reduce risk (Meuleman and Vander Vennet (2020)).
+We note that loan demand/supply measures have been shown by the literature cited above Claessens et al. [26], Andries et al. [10] to reduce credit growth.
+They have also been found to reduce risk Meuleman and Vander Vennet [43].
 Both of these effects would be likely to narrow the margin.

-Looking in turn at loan demand and loan supply policies, in the short run, loan demand-targeted policies such as the loan-to-value ratio limits and debt-to-income ratio limits might be expected to reduce the margin.
-This is because high LTV/DSTI loans whose volume is reduced (as shown inter alia by Acharya et al (2020)) would tend to have higher interest rates than other assets, thus entailing a reduction in risk and a narrowing of the margin.
+Looking in turn at loan demand and loan supply policies, in the short run, loan demand-targeted policies such as the loan-to-value ratio limits (LTV) and debt-service-to-income ratio limits (DSTI) might be expected to reduce the margin.
+This is because high LTV/DSTI loans whose volume is reduced (as shown inter alia by Acharya et al. [1]) would tend to have higher interest rates than other assets, thus entailing a reduction in risk and a narrowing of the margin.
 If balance sheet size is maintained, the margin might shrink further if the portfolio shifted to lesser yielding assets (such as lower-leverage loans and liquid assets).
-If the balance sheet shrinks due to the policy (as found for example by Claessens et al (2013) cited above), it would also reduce the average return on it if higher-risk loans are excluded.
+If the balance sheet shrinks due to the policy (as found for example by Claessens et al. [26] cited above), it would also reduce the average return on it if higher-risk loans are excluded.
+Meanwhile, loan-supply-targeted measures such as limits on growth of total or foreign loans would also be likely to trigger negative effects on the margin, as banks' portfolios would shift relatively to lower-risk assets such as liquid assets which have lower returns.
+Loan-to-deposit limits' effects on the margin depend inter alia on the relative price of deposits and non-deposit liabilities.